Luzefiru/.dotfiles/README.md

 $ ./dotfiles.sh
 ```

-We should be able to use the `dotfiles` alias once the script above is run.
+If you followed all the steps properly, you should be able to use the `dotfiles` alias once the script above is run.

 ```bash
 $ dotfiles status